gadamc/uw_qx_pvqd_qhack2023/README.md

 pennylane, then JAX, then PyTorch, to work around this error I then installed chardet `pip install chardet` and the import error above goes away.

+Installing ipython, jupyterlab and matplotlib (conda install).

+##### 5pm Friday

+Using 'autograd' I have something that seems to be working!
+Use the `test_circuit.ipynb` notebook.